 1. What is the goal of the MHL Consortium?

-The MHL Consortium is responsible for developing, licensing and promoting MHL as an industry standard open to anyone desiring to become an adopter, and to enable the development of specification-compliant mobile and display products across a broad connectivity ecosystem.
+The MHL Consortium is responsible for licensing and promoting the MHL technology as an industry standard open to anyone desiring to become an adopter, and to drive adoption of the technology into a broad ecosystem of specification-compliant products.

 2. Who are the Promoters of the MHL Consortium?

 The current Promoters of the Consortium are: Nokia Corporation; Samsung Electronics Co., Ltd.; Silicon Image, Inc.; Sony Corporation; and Toshiba Corporation.

 3. What are the benefits of membership?